 7 Examples of Value-Added Content

-The best way to understand content value is to see it in action.
+The best way to understand the value in content writing is to see it in action.
 Here are seven strong examples to give you a clearer idea of what we mean by added value:

 1. Blog posts that inform, educate, answer a question, or meet a searcher’s need